llimllib/obsidian-archive/link blog/2024/07/Input fonts.md

 Neat article about the whys of the `Input Mono` family of fonts.

-I tried it out and unfortunately didn't like how it looked in my terminal, though I think the font looks neat.
+I tried it out and unfortunately didn't like how it looked in my terminal, though I think the font looks nice.